for doctoral students & postdocs

 There are two deadlines per year:

-1 October (for visits between January and June the following year)
+4 October 2016 (for visits starting any time between January and June the following year)

-1 April (for visits between July and December the same year)
+3 April 2017 (for visits starting any time between July and December the same year)

 The grants are open to:

 - PhD students (and in exceptional cases also Graduates) of any subject area

 - postdoctoral researchers (provided that their PhD was completed no longer than 4 years ago at the time of application)